MarsUniversity/udacity-ai/ai-programming-with-python/project-2/readme.md

 Project code for Udacity's AI Programming with Python Nanodegree program.
 In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.

+## Part 1 Developing an Image Classifier with Deep Learning

+Follow the instructions in the `Image Classifier Project.ipynb` and when it works, create an HTML copy of it.

 ## Part 2 - Building the command line application
 Now that you've built and trained a deep neural network on the flower data set, it's time to convert it into an application that others can use.
 Your application should be a pair of Python scripts that run from the command line.
 For testing, you should use the checkpoint you saved in the first part.